 Ferrer Farm – Shop beets, lemons, mandarins, lettuce, radishes, carrots and more during the winter months; and stone fruit, melons, local strawberries, corn, Armenian cucumbers and more during the spring and summer months.

 Her Farms – Shop over 50 different types of fresh vegetables including lettuce, kale, herbs, onion, broccoli, chard, bok choy, tomatoes, squash, and more.

 Jammin’ Jams – Add flavor to your meals with delicious jams and jellies, many sugar-free.
 Pickled products like okra, Brussels sprouts, pickles, and artichokes are also for sale.

-Mesple Farms – Delight in fresh figs and apricots, when in season.
+Mesple Farms – Delight in fresh figs and peaches, when in season.
 Stock up on dried figs, apricots, and raw almonds year-round.

 Olde Tyme Kettle Korn – Savor fresh, hot popcorn in small, medium or large bags.
 The tantalizing smell of popping corn is free.

 Raw Fresno – Experience healthy smoothies, prepared foods, snacks and salads made with farmers market ingredients by a certified raw foods chef.

 Sweet Tree Farms – Relish the sweetness with certified organic stone fruits, apples, oranges, and grapes.